ShainaJ25/deep-learning-challenge/Deep Learning Challenge/Report.md

 * Data Preprocessing

     * What variable(s) are the target(s) for your model?
-      * The target variable is the 'IS_SUCCESSFUL' column.
+      * The target variable was the 'IS_SUCCESSFUL' column.

     * What variable(s) are the features for your model?
       * The feature variables for my model were everything but the "IS_SUCCESSFUL" column.
 This includes "APPLICATION_TYPE", "AFFILATION", "CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", "ASK_AMT".

     * What variable(s) should be removed from the input data because they are neither targets nor features?
-      * The "EIN" and "NAME" variables were removed from the imput data becasue they were neither targets or features.
+      * The "EIN" and "NAME" variables were removed from the input data because they were neither targets or features.

 * Compiling, Training, and Evaluating the Model